ChrisG32123/longitudinal_breast_cancer_analysis/README.md

 ### Week of March 31, 2025

-*For those in MIDI Lab:* From my last project--see the `glioma_analysis` project--I haven't been able to make much progress due to the small data nature of the dataset.
+*For those in MIDI Lab:* From my last project--see the `glioma_analysis` project on HPCC--I haven't been able to make much progress due to the small data nature of the dataset.
 This dataset expands on the glioma project by studying the ISPY2 dataset.
+I was able to scale the glioma project and created a multi-omics, multi-modal machine learning model.
+The benefits of the ISPY2 dataset is that it is well studied, so we can (1) verify our methods and results, (2) resolve the small data wall I ran into during testing, evaluation and cross-validation stages, and (3) expand into multi-sequential multi-modal modeling, ie, using multiple different longitudinal (MRI) sequences to construct more robust models.

 ### 0. Setting Up The Project